sfigg/commercialization-public/docset/manufacture/desktop/add-desktop-apps-wth-spps-sxs.md

 We recommend that each time you capture a new Windows desktop application, you start with a clean, freshly-installed Windows image, in audit mode.

 ### Tip: Use Virtual machines (VMs)
 VMs can be a huge time-saver when capturing multiple classic applications.
 Rather than reinstalling each time, use checkpoints to quickly bounce back to the clean, freshly-reinstalled state.
+We con't cover the steps in this lab, but here's the general steps:

 1. Create a VM with a new Windows image, and boot it into audit mode.